Story Angles and Ideas

 Crawfish Crazy

 Another staple of the south is crawfish season, which unofficially kicks off around Mardi Gras.
 Crazy Cajun is Beaumont’s unofficial crawfish headquarters and has been known to go through forty 30-pound sacks a day.
-Other restaurants specializing in mudbugs include Reel Cajun, Juju’s Cajun Crawfish Shack, Sweet Basil Noodle House (Viet-Cajun fusion), Creole Frijole Crawfish Company, Crawfishin’, and Red Tailz Crawfish (where you can actually dine on a live crawfish farm).
+Other restaurants specializing in mudbugs include Juju’s Cajun Crawfish Shack, Sweet Basil Noodle House (Viet-Cajun fusion), Crawfishin’, and Red Tailz Crawfish (where you can actually dine on a live crawfish farm).

 Cajun Culture

-At Larry’s French Market, the Cajun festivities don’t stop at the food.
-Beyond the seafood buffet the restaurant is known for, live Cajun, Zydeco, and Swamp Rock bands bring all ages to the dance floor every Thursday, Friday, and Saturday night.
+At Pine Tree Lodge, the Cajun festivities don’t stop at the food.
+Beyond the cuisine the restaurant is known for, live Cajun, Zydeco, and Swamp Rock bands bring all ages to the dance floor every Thursday, Friday, and Saturday night while dining on the bayou.
 For Mardi-Gras style drinks and Cajun bites like boudin and gumbo, head to Tia Juanita’s Fish Camp year-round.

 Cheers to Beer

-Over the past few years, Beaumont has been blessed with not one, but three new micro and nano-breweries.
+Over the past few years, Beaumont has been blessed with not one, but two micro and nano-breweries.
 Struggle Street has some of the most innovative flavor profiles with unique blends like Caramel Apple StruggleTart, Blueberry Muffin StruggleStout, PB&J StruggleTart, and Pecan Pie StruggleStout.
+Buckstin Brewing Co brought it's operations to Beaumont, along with its delicious gourmet pizzas that will ruin other pizzas for you.

 A Vineyard on the Bayou